Sci-fi sells us fantasies. Margaret Atwood’s classic novel is all about the danger of fantasy. Why should they be pigeon holed together?

 “The men who founded Gilead probably read and enjoyed John Norman’s Gor novels.”

-Science fiction fans have proved less than happy with that refusal to pigeon hole.
+Science fiction fans have proved less than happy with that refusal to be pigeon holed.
 As The Handmaid’s Tale has grown in fame, SF fandom has frequently asked why the book isn’t sold or marketed in the genre.
 It’s not an unreasonable question, after all it shares some similarities with science fiction.
 It’s set in the near future, in what you might think of as a branching alternate timeline from our own history.

 Imagine an alternate timeline where The Handmaid’s Tale was published as science fiction.
 Possibly in the kind of pulp cover that many novels featuring women enslaved to strange obsessive Nazis often featured, with a subtitile like “I was a captive of fundamentalist perverts!”, and shipped out to bookshops, as one of many sci-fi novels released in 1985.

 The sci-fi edition of The Handmaid’s Tale would have found itself in strange, and deeply inappropriate company.
 Among the actual scifi bestsellers of 1985 was Mercenaries of Gor, the 21st novel in John Norman’s Gor saga.
 For the unaware, the Gor novels are about a fantasy world where men are muscular barbarian warriors and women, many abducted from Earth, are their sex slaves.
 By the standards of the modern internet the Gor novels aren’t terribly shocking, but they are full on BDSM sex fantasies.